lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 In both exploratory and confirmatory approaches, the variance of each indicator/item is divided into **common** and **unique** variance.
 When we assume that variance is 1.0, the common variance becomes the communality.
 If we have 8 items, we will have 8 communalities and this represents the common variance explained by the factors or components.

 * **Common variance** is shared among the indicators and serves as a basis for observed covariances among them that depart, meaningfully, from zero.
-We generally assume that
+We generally assume that:
-  + common variance is due to the factors, and
+  + Common variance is due to the factors.
-  + there will be fewer factors than the number of indicators/items (after all, there is no point in retaining as many factors [explanatory entities] as there are entities to be explained [indicators/items])
+  + There will be fewer factors than the number of indicators/items.
+After all, there is no point in retaining as many factors [explanatory entities] as there are entities to be explained [indicators/items].
-  + the proportion of total variance that is shared is the **communality** (estimated by $h^2$); if $h^2$ =.70, then 70% of the total indicator variance is common and potentially explained by the factors
+  + The proportion of total variance that is shared is the **communality** (estimated by $h^2$); if $h^2$ =.70, then 70% of the total indicator variance is common and potentially explained by the factors.
 * **Unique variance** consists of
+  + **specific variance**
-  + **specific variance**:  systematic variance that is not explained by any factor in the model
+    - systematic variance that is not explained by any factor in the model,
-  * **random measurement error**
+  * **random measurement error**,
-  * **method variance** is not pictured, but could be another source of unique variance
+  * **method variance** which is not represented in the figure, but could be another source of unique variance.
 * In factor analysis, summing the communalities represents the total common variance (a portion of the total variance), but not the total variance.

-  + Factor analysis, then, aligns well with classic test theory and classic approaches to understanding reliability (observed score = true score + error).
-  + The inclusion of error is illustrated well in the classic illustrations of CFA and SEM where each item/indicator includes common variance (from the factor) and error variance.
+Factor analysis, then, aligns well with classic test theory and classic approaches to understanding reliability (observed score = true score + error).
+The inclusion of error is illustrated well in the classic illustrations of CFA and SEM where each item/indicator includes common variance (from the factor) and error variance.

-*Recall that principal components analysis (PCA is not factor analysis) one of the key distinctions is that all variance is common variance (there is no unique variance).
-Total common variance is equal to the total variance explained, which in turn is equal to the total variance.*
+Recall that in principal components analysis (PCA is not factor analysis) one of the key distinctions is that all variance is common variance (there is no unique variance).
+Total common variance is equal to the total variance explained, which in turn is equal to the total variance.

 ![Figure illustrating the unique and common variance associated with a factor](images/CFA1st/FactorVariance.png)

 ### Differences between EFA and CFA

+Below are contrasts between *exploratory* and *confirmatory* factor analysis.

 * **A priori specification of the number of factors**
   + EFA requires no a priori specification; prior to extraction an EFA program will extract as many factors as indicators.
 Typically, in subsequent analyses, the researchers specifies how many factors to extract.
   + CFA requires researchers to specify the exact number of factors.
 * **The degree of "exact correspondence" between indicators/items and factors/scales**
   + EFA is an **unrestricted measurement model**  That is, indicators/items  depend on (theoretically, measure) all factors.
 The direct effects from factors to indicators are *pattern coefficients*.
 Kline [-@kline_principles_2016] says that most refer to these as *factor loadings* or just *loadings* but because he believes these terms are ambiguous, he refers to the direct effects as *pattern coefficients*.
 We assign them to factors based on their highest loadings (and hopefully no cross-loadings).
 Depending on whether we select an orthogonal or oblique relationship, correlations between factors will be permitted or suppressed.
   + CFA is a **restricted measurement model**.
 The researcher specifies the factor(s) on which each indicator/item(s) depends (recall, the causal direction in CFA is from factor to indicators/items.)
-* **Identification status**  The *identification* of a model has to do with whether it is theoretically possible for a computer to derive a unique set of model parameter estimates.
+* **Identification status**:  The *identification* of a model has to do with whether it is theoretically possible for a statistics package to derive a unique set of model parameter estimates.
 Identification is related to model *degrees of freedom*; we will later explore under-, just-, and over-identified models.
 For now:
   + EFA models with multiple factors are *unidentified* because they will have more free parameters than observations.
 Thus, there is no unique set of statistical estimates for the multifactor EFA model, consequently this requires the rotation phase in EFA.
-  + CFA models must be identified before they can be analyzed so there is only one unique set of parmeter estimates.
+  + CFA models must be identified before they can be analyzed so there is only one unique set of parameter estimates.
 Correspondingly, there is no rotation phase in CFA.
 * **Sharing variances**
   + In EFA the specific variance of each indicator is not shared with that of any other indicator.
   + In CFA, the researchers can specify if variance is shared between certain pairs of indicators (i.e., error covariances).